Weitere Informationen finden sie unter - Further information are available under - http://pivcourse.dlr.de/

 The main interest of today’s research in fluid mechanics is more and more directed to problems where unsteady and separated flows are predominant.
 For investigations of flow fields with pronounced spatial structures and/or rapid temporal or spatial changes (transition from laminar to turbulent flow, coherent structures, pitching airfoils in transonic flows with shocks, rotors, test facilities with short run time, etc.) optical experimental techniques, such as Particle Image Velocimetry (PIV) and Lagrangian Particle Tracking (LPT) are required which allow to capture the flow velocity of large flow fields instantaneously.

-Lectures (4 half days) and experiments or demonstrations in the laboratory (5 half days) will run from 8:30 to 12:30 from Monday to Friday and from 13:30 to 16:30 from Monday to Thursday, respectively.
+Lectures (6 half days) and online experiments and demonstrations in the laboratory (3 half days) will run from 8:30 to 12:30 from Monday to Thursday and in the afternoon from 13:30 from Monday to Thursday, respectively.
 All presentations will be given in English.

-A complete set of course notes together with the book 'Particle Image Velocimetry - A Practical Guide (3rd Edition)' (published by Springer, 2018) and an USB-stick of proceedings of the PIV'15 symposium will be distributed to the participants at registration.
+Optional the book 'Particle Image Velocimetry - A practical guide (3rd Edition)' (published by Springer, 2018) and the USB-stick of proceedings of the PIV'19 symposium will be distributed to the participants after payment.

 Prof. Jerry Westerweel, Delft University of Technology (TUD), The Netherlands, will discuss the theoretical basis of the digital PIV technique.